folio-org/okapi/doc/guide.md

 other headers that should be visible in the final response is merged into the final response header set.

+Okapi always adds a X-Okapi-Url header to the request to any modules.
+This tells the modules how they can make further calls to Okapi, should they need to.
+This Url can be specified on the command line when starting Okapi, and it can well point to some load balancer in front of multiple Okapi instances.

 ### Versioning and Dependencies

 Modules can provide one or more interfaces, and can consume interfaces